awilsongithub/rails_week/1/rails-layouts-views-lesson/readme.md

 For example , if we call `http://localhost:3000/about_me`, Rails will execute the method `index` in the controller `posts` and then, look for a view located in `app/views/posts/index.html.erb`  This works when the method always renders the same view.

 In some cases though, you may want to render a view with a different name than the current method.
-Lets take a look at this action:

 For example: if a post was saved successfully go to the index page, otherwise go back to the form.